TrilonIO/aspnetcore-angular-universal/README.md

 Simply comment out the logic within HomeController, and replace `@Html.Raw(ViewData["SpaHtml"])` with just your applications root
 AppComponent tag ("app" in our case): `<app></app>`.

-> You could also remove any `isPlatformBrowser/etc` logic, and delete the boot-server, browser-app.module & server-app.module files, just make sure your `boot-client` file points to `app.module`.
+> You could also remove any `isPlatformBrowser/etc` logic, and delete the boot.server, app.module.browser & app.module.server files, just make sure your `boot.browser` file points to `app.module`.

 ### How do I have code run only in the Browser?